Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Main results

 \cref{eq:base_regret_bound} yields a tighter bound than the standard regret bound if one selects $\eta\approx \sqrt{\ln K/\Delta_T}$ instead of the standard choice $\eta\approx\sqrt{\ln K/T}$.
 Achieving the corresponding bound without a prior knowledge of $\Delta_T$ can be easily performed via the standard doubling trick.
-Precisely, we use the exponentially weighted forecaster with initial parameter $\eta_1\approx \sqrt{2\ln K}$ until $\Delta_t\geq 1$, then restart the algorithm with a parameter $\eta_2\approx \eta_1/2$ until $\Delta_t\geq 4$.
+Precisely, we use the exponential weights forecaster with initial parameter $\eta_1\approx \sqrt{2\ln K}$ until $\Delta_t\geq 1$, then restart the algorithm with a parameter $\eta_2\approx \eta_1/2$ until $\Delta_t\geq 4$.
 We continue the process by always restarting the algorithm with a quadrupled threshold for $\Delta$ and a corresponding parameter $\eta>0$ (roughly halved).
-The precise algorithm is given in \cref{alg:exponentially_weighted}, which is the exponentially weighted forecaster variant that we use for our algorithm \textsc{R-Cover}.
-This variant enjoys the following pseudo-regret bound, whose proof is given in \cref{sec:proof_learning_expert}.
+The precise algorithm is given in \cref{alg:exponentially_weighted}, which is the exponential weights forecaster variant that we use for our algorithm \textsc{R-Cover}.
+This variant enjoys the following regret bound, whose proof is given in \cref{sec:proof_learning_expert}.

 \begin{lemma} Suppose that all losses lie in $[0,1]$.
-Then, the pseudo-regret of the adaptive exponentially weighted forecaster \textsc{A-Exp} satisfies
+Then, the pseudo-regret of the adaptive exponential weights forecaster \textsc{A-Exp} satisfies

 Further, for $T\geq 1$ and $\delta\in(0,1)$, with probability at least $1-\delta$ we have

 \end{lemma}